 This answer depends on what state your permit is from.
-Florida recognizes concealed carry weapons (CCW) licenses from 35 different states with whom Florida has a reciprocity agreement.
+Florida recognizes concealed carry weapons (CCW) licenses from other states with whom Florida has a reciprocity agreement.
 Make sure to do your research ahead of time to confirm that your CCW license is accepted in Florida.

 Miami Weapons Charge Attorneys